ckreek/rss-reader/README.md

 Services and DB layers: EF Core and SQLite

 ## LightRssReader.Background
-Console app to fetch new posts every 3 mins.
+Console app to fetch new posts every 3 mins and send notifications to Telegram

 ## Setup
 dotnet user-secrets set "TelegramOptions:Token" "token"